Skip to content

 This can be a difficult topic to broach, but it is important to discuss money matters before a medical crisis occurs.
 Set aside time to collect important documents to prepare for your loved one’s elder care and health care.
 Make sure insurance cards, birth certificates, wills and financial records are in one place.
 This can help families be prepared for hospital visits and, making decisions about senior care for their loved ones.

-4. Planning for Cost of Senior Living
+4. Planning for the Cost of Senior Living

 If you haven’t planned for senior living care, you aren’t alone.
 Few people do, either because they don’t think they’ll need it or because they want to save their assets for their children and believe that government subsidies will cover any care they need.
 This doesn’t mean they can’t afford suitable care.
 Fortunately, just like the variety in settings, styles, and amenities, senior living residences are available at a variety of price points.